trillium-rs/trillium/docs/guide/architecture.md

 ## The transport layer

-Trillium uses a `BoxedTransport` abstraction so that `Conn` is not generic over transport.
+Trillium uses a `Box<dyn Transport>` abstraction so that `Conn` is not generic over transport.
 TCP, TLS (via rustls or native-tls), and QUIC (for HTTP/3) all implement the same transport trait.
 Application code operates on `Conn` and never needs to know which transport is in use — a handler processing an HTTP/1.1 connection and the same handler processing an HTTP/3 connection look identical.